quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP/2 Error Codes

 QUIC has the same concepts of "stream" and "connection" errors that HTTP/2 provides.
-However, because the error code space is shared between multiple components, there is no direct portability of HTTP/2 error codes.
+However, there is no direct portability of HTTP/2 error codes.

 The HTTP/2 error codes defined in Section 7 of {{!RFC7540}} map to the HTTP/QUIC error codes as follows: